ambuda-org/vidyut/vidyut-prakriya/README.md

 You can find other example commands by exploring the `Makefile` and in particular the various invocations in `create_test_files`.

-### Programmatic use
+### As a library

-The second way to use `vidyut-prakriya` is programmatically.
+The second way to use `vidyut-prakriya` is as a library in your own binaries.
 For example, we can generate simple verbs like so:

 ```rust
 use vidyut_prakriya::Vyakarana;